bazhenov/tango/doc/commpage.md

 - **`--samples N`**: R passes `num_samples = N`.
 Children run exactly N samples and return.
 - **`-t DURATION`**: R passes `num_samples = 0`.
 Children run until R sets the `STOP` flag in the commpage when the time budget is exhausted.

+### Ring Buffer Overwrite Protection

+If R cannot drain samples fast enough (e.g. under heavy load or with very fast benchmarks), the ring buffer may wrap around and overwrite unread slots. `drain_samples()` detects this: it fills the gap with a sentinel value `MISSED_SAMPLE` (`u64::MAX`) and returns `Err(skipped)` with the number of overwritten samples.
+R then:

+1. Emits a warning showing the number of skipped observations per child.
+2. Filters out any sample pair where either side is `MISSED_SAMPLE` before computing statistics.

+This guarantees that results are never silently corrupted by stale ring-buffer data.

 ### Capacity